nkhil/clothing-retail-react-app/README.md

 ## Private methods

 Private methods throughout this project are denoted with a `_` before the function name (for eg: `_getDiscountObject`).
 Private methods are not to be called by other components or passed as props.

+## ESLint

+This project uses ESLint as a linter to make sure our my confirms to standards.

+## Prettier

+This project uses Prettier, a code formatter to ensure my code is formatted correctly.

+## CodeClimate

+This project also uses code climate to make sure it is maintainable, and any inefficiencies are picked up by automated processes.